BrowserBox/BrowserBox/README.md

 <p>
 <strong>Where do I get the code for this?</strong>
 <br>
-Unfortunately this demo uses a version of <strong>VF Pro</strong>: a closed-source fork of VF Regular.
+Unfortunately this demo uses a version of <strong>BB Pro</strong>: a closed-source fork of BB Regular.
 The Pro code is only available under a commerical license.
-<a href=mailto:cris@dosycorp.com?subject=VF%20Pro&body=Hi%20Cris>Email me</a> to discuss
+<a href=mailto:cris@dosycorp.com?subject=BB%20Pro&body=Hi%20Cris>Email me</a> to discuss
 or keep appraised of <a href=https://github.com/crisdosyago/BrowserBox>our GitHub repository</a>
 for upcoming new prices.
 <p>

-**Can I download files form the web using VF?**
+**Can I download files form the web using BB?**

-By default, for security, VF does not permit downloading of files to the local device, and instead downloads them to the remote server.
-In VF Pro, the built-in secure document viewer then processes and displays them if they are of a supported format.
+By default, for security, BB does not permit downloading of files to the local device, and instead downloads them to the remote server.
+In BB Pro, the built-in secure document viewer then processes and displays them if they are of a supported format.
 However, both Pro and Regular lines can be configured to provide a download link to get the file to the local device, although that is not recommended in security applications, at least not without proper scanning or CDR.

-You can also link up your own secure document viewer with VF Regular.
+You can also link up your own secure document viewer with BB Regular.

 **Can you rush legacy Flash applications?**